-But as basketball fans know, this man who is the most likely to give you a triple double every night will also give you 15 turnovers on occasion, when the wild stallion runs a bit out of control.
+But as basketball fans know, this man who is the most likely to give you a triple double every night will also give you his share of turnovers on occasion, when the wild stallion runs a bit out of control.
 Far from holding it against Westbrook, I love this about him.
-There is a risk to his game, a willingness to relinquish control and thus, usually to transcend the game, and occasionally to fail it miserably.
+There is a risk to his game, a willingness to relinquish control and thus, usually to transcend the game altogether, and occasionally to fail it.
 Russell Westbrook is my patron saint of not-playing-it-safe.
 This is of course is somewhat a personality thing—there are other kinds of players who are useful, more restrained, also important.
 But I would offer a hearty apologetic for Westbrook-style preaching, because even if it’s not the only way to get it done, it is a way, and a way I wish more preachers would go.

 When a woman or man steps behind the pulpit, and fully embraces the stark-raving foolishness of preaching, there is at least some possibility that the magic might come, and that God might show up.
 If God does not appear, there is at least a strong chance that a genuine, real-life human being might show up, which is the next best thing.
 Like Russell Westbrook’s game, it is combustible and risky.
 It is the Apostle Paul himself who acknowledges the foolishness of preaching.
 Speaking for God is an unstable and often ludicrous enterprise, full of unstable and outright lunatic people.
 And if those who aspire to speak for God don’t start off crazy, taking the task seriously for long enough will almost surely drive them there.